 Explore the city

-Start in Northbridge and grab lunch at one of the restaurants with outdoor seating that are perfect for people watching, my favorites are Guzman y Gomez for fast and cheap Mexican food, Hans Cafe for any Asian food you can think of, or Nomafia for cheap wine and tapas before 6pm.
+Start in Northbridge and grab lunch at one of the restaurants with outdoor seating that are perfect for people-watching, my favourites are Guzman y Gomez for fast and cheap Mexican food, Hans Cafe for any Asian food you can think of, or Nomafia for cheap wine and tapas before 6pm.

 Head south into the main shopping area along Hay Street and through London Court wondering if this is what Australians actually think England looks like (It isn’t by the way guys).
 Grab a drink at the Aviary, a rooftop bar with some great cocktails.